SharePoint/sp-dev-docs/docs/solution-guidance/security-permissivesetting.md

 ---
-title: Migrating from the permissive browser file handling to the default strict browser file handling ms.date: 06/05/2020 ms.localizationpriority: high
+title: Migrating from the permissive browser file handling to the default strict browser file handling
+description: Describes how to migrate from the permissive browser file and outlines the remediation of other file types. ms.date: 06/05/2020 ms.localizationpriority: high
 ---